twhite96/made-mistakes-gatsby/src/posts/mastering-paper/drawing-outer-space.md

 I'm going to speed through these next set of steps since they're exactly the same as before.
 The only difference being they will be done with the Pencil stylus instead of your finger.

-{% figure caption:"Lighten the black using the watercolor brush and a white or tint color." %}
+Start by lightening the black using the watercolor brush and white or another tint color.

 ![lightening the black background with white and Pencil](../../images/paper-53-space-2-bg-lighten.jpg)
-{% endfigure %}

 [[notice | ProTip: turn Pencil on its side for a different drawing experience]]
 | Hold Pencil on its side to move more quickly and organically through the composition.

-{% figure caption:"Add extra layers of white to brighten an area.
-The centers of the cloud like shapes are good locations for these highlights." %}
+Add extra layers of white to brighten an area.
+The centers of the cloud like shapes are good locations for these highlights.

 ![screenshot of lightening the black background with white](../../images/paper-53-space-2-lightening-bg-2.jpg)
-{% endfigure %}

 After you've lightened the background and are happy with the shapes created, decide on what color or colors you want the background to be.
 For this scene I think a rainbow-ish gradient with a bunch of colors might look interesting.

-{% figure caption:"Starting with a light blue, apply glazes on top of each other to create smooth transitions from light to dark." %}
+Starting with a light blue, apply glazes on top of each other to create smooth transitions from light to dark.

 ![screenshot of light blue glaze](../../images/paper-53-space-2-light-blue-glaze.jpg)
-{% endfigure %}

 Remember to take your time with the watercolor brush and don't be tempted to use too dark of a color.
 This isn't a race!

-{% figure caption:"With the blue portion of the space scene laid down move into the yellow and orange colors towards the middle of the composition." %}
 ![screenshot of yellow glaze](../../images/paper-53-space-2-yellow-glazes.jpg)
-{% endfigure %}

-{% figure caption:"Finishing with red glazes towards the right half that blend seamlessly from blue to yellow to red." %}
+With the blue portion of the space scene laid down move into the yellow and orange colors towards the middle of the composition.

 ![screenshot of finished background glazes](../../images/paper-53-space-2-finished-bg-glazes.jpg)

-{% endfigure %}
+Finishing with red glazes towards the right half that blend seamlessly from blue to yellow to red.

 ### Dropping in a planet